Modelling Sovereign Credit Ratings: Evaluating the Accuracy and Driving Factors using Machine Learning Techniques: Methodology

 \subsection{Model evaluation}

 Following common practice in literature \citep{Ozturk_2015, Reusens_2017}, for each model, we determine what percentage of the predictions was exactly right, 1 or 2 notch(es) too high and 1 or 2 notch(es) too low.
 Where a credit rating prediction is said to be $u$ notch(es) too low (high) if the predicted class is the $u$ class(es) below (above) the actual rating class. \\ Predictions are made using random split 10-fold cross-validation.
 That is, the data is split into 10 approximately equal subsets of which 9 are used to train the model, and the subset that was left out is used for evaluation of the out-of-sample predictive accuracy.
 By rotating the 10-folds, we obtain the out-of-sample accuracy of the model on the entire data set.
 We use the averages of 100 replications of this procedure, each time using different 10-fold data splits, thus making sure that results are not dependent on one specific random split.
+Note that for every iteration of cross-validation the hyperparameters are the same.
+However, since a new training set requires retraining of the model, the parameters are updated in every iteration.\\ Next to random cross-validation, we can investigate the performance of the different techniques when certain years are left out entirely.
+That is, all the observations of one year are either assigned to the training or the test set.
+This allows us to see if there are year-specific dependencies that the algorithms pick up on and use in their predictions.